samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 npm install auth0-js
 ```

-After that, you can create a class to help you in the authentication workflow.
+After that, you can create a class to help you with the authentication workflow.
 For that, create a new file called `Auth.js` inside the `src` directory, and insert the following code:

 ```javascript
 import auth0 from 'auth0-js';